CLNode: Curriculum Learning for Node Classification: Experiments

 \subsection{Ablation Study}

+In this subsection, we conduct ablation studies to explore the effectiveness of the multi-perspective difficulty measurer and the sensitivity of CLNode to different pacing functions.
+Ablation studies are conducted on three paper citation datasets under standard splits, where the graphs are corrupted by uniform label noise and the noise rate $p$ is set to 30\%.

-\bookmark[dest=\HyperLocalCurrentHref, level=2]{5.3 Ablation Study} In this subsection, we conduct ablation studies to demonstrate the effectiveness of the different components of CLNode.
-In order to verify that Eq.\eqref{eq7} accurately identifies two types of \textit{difficult nodes} (i.e., inter-class nodes and mislabeled nodes) by considering the diversity and consistency of the neighborhood, we design two score functions to replace Eq.\eqref{eq7}: \begin{itemize} \item Measuring difficulty only with $Score_{div}(u)$; i.e., we remove $Score_{cons}(u)$ from Eq.\eqref{eq7} and only use the diversity of the neighborhood to measure the difficulty. \item Measuring difficulty only with $Score_{cons}(u)$; i.e., we remove $Score_{cons}(u)$ from Eq.\eqref{eq7} and only use the consistency of the neighborhood to measure the difficulty. \end{itemize}
+First, to verify the multi-perspective difficulty measurer benefits from combining the local and global information, we design two difficulty measurers to replace it: \begin{itemize} \item Measuring difficulty only with local information, i.e., we only use $D_{local}$ to measure node difficulty. \item Measuring difficulty only with global information, i.e., we only use $D_{global}$ to measure node difficulty. \end{itemize}

-We use these two score functions to replace Eq.\eqref{eq7} for ablation studies; in the below, we refer to the ablated methods as CLNode(div) and CLNode(cons), respectively.
-Experiments are conducted on six datasets under standard splits, where the graphs is corrupted with uniform label noise and the noise rate $p$ is set to 20\%.
-The results of 10 trials are reported in Table \ref{tab4}, from which we can observe the following: (1) Generally, both CLNode(div) and CLNode(cons) outperform the baseline methods, which demonstrates that they measure the difficulty of nodes from different perspectives and thus alleviate the impact of different types of \textit{difficult nodes}; (2) CLNode achieves the best results in all experiments, proving that by combining these two perspectives to evaluate the node difficulty, CLNode effectively identifies two types of \textit{difficult nodes}, thus enhancing the accuracy and robustness of backbone GNNs.
+We use these two difficulty measurers for ablation studies; in the below, we refer to the ablated methods as CLNode(local) and CLNode(global), respectively.
+GCN is used as the baseline method.
+The results are reported in Table \ref{dm-ablation}, from which we observe the following: (1) both CLNode(local) and CLNode(global) outperform the baseline method, which demonstrates that they measure the node difficulty from different perspectives, and thus mitigate the detrimental effect of different types of \textit{difficult nodes}; (2) CLNode achieves the best results in all experiments, proving that by combining local and global perspectives to measure the node difficulty, CLNode effectively identifies two types of \textit{difficult nodes}, thus enhancing the accuracy and robustness of backbone GNNs.